-*This workshop has been submitted to ICCRC for 3.5 CPD hours.
+*This workshop has been approved by ICCRC for 3.5 CPD hours.

 Who should take this course?
 Regulated International Student Immigration Advisors (RISIAs) and Regulated Canadian Immigration Consultants (RCICs) should take this course as part of Continuing Professional Development (CPD).
 This course is also open to professionals interested in learning more about Canadian immigration policy and law as it relates to international students, and how real life situations interact with high-level regulations.